openNDS/openNDS/docs/source/install.rst

 Installing on OpenWrt
 *********************

 * Have a router working with OpenWrt.
 At the time of writing, openNDS has been tested with OpenWrt 18.06.x, 19.7.x and Snapshot.

+* OpenWrt version 19.07.x or less requires openNDS v5.2.0 or less.

+* OpenWrt Snapshot or versions higher than 19.07.x require openNDS v6.0.0 or higher.

+* Note: To run openNDS v6.0.0 or higher on OpenWrt 19.07.x or lower you must upgrade/install libmicrohttpd to v0.9.71 or higher first.

-* It may or may not work on older versions of OpenWrt or on other kinds of Linux-based router firmware.
+* openNDS may or may not work on older versions of OpenWrt or on other kinds of Linux-based router firmware.

 * Make sure your router is basically working before you try to install  openNDS.
 In particular, make sure your DHCP daemon is serving addresses on the interface that openNDS will manage.